July 7, 2018

 When you bring a new kitten home, it will be a traumatic experience for him.
 To be prepared to make the transition smoother, you'll want to set up a safe room.

-The ideal place for a safe room is the room in which you will keep one litter box permanently.
-An office, spare bedroom, bathroom, or a laundry room if you can hold off on running the washer and dryer for a day or two while kitty adjusts all work quite well.
+The ideal place for a safe room is where you will keep one litter box permanently.
+An office, spare bedroom, bathroom, or laundry room, if you can hold off on running the washer and dryer for a day or two while kitty adjusts, all work well.
 You will want to have a cat tree with sisal rope on a portion of it, the litter box - large and uncovered - a water bowl, and toys that are safe to leave in the room.

-Visit your kitten in its safe room several times per day - always sit down and allow him to come to you.
-If you can read a book or work on a laptop while being in the safe room, that is great.
+Visit your kitten in its safe room several times daily - always sit down and allow him to come to you.
+If you can read a book or work on a laptop while in the safe room, that is great.

-Once your kitty consistently greats you with a raised tail when you come to visit, it is time for him to explore the rest of the home.
+Once your kitty consistently greets you with a raised tail when you come to visit, it is time for him to explore the rest of the home.
 If you have other pets, you may want to let the kitty explore without them around the first time.
 How soon and how often you allow your kitten to explore outside of the safe room will depend on how many other pets and children you have in your home and your kitten's reaction to all the stimuli in your home.
-How long your kitten needs to be kept in the safe room will vary as well.
+How long your kitten must be kept in the safe room will also vary.
 How large your home is, whether or not it is on two stories, how many pets and children are in your home, and the kitten's natural comfort level will all be a factor in determining how long you should continue to put your kitten in the safe room while he is not being supervised.